 Once upon a time, there was an unwritten rule that if you wanted to call yourself a technical death metal band, you had to have the chops and the brutality to back that up.
 Today, it seems to be substantially less so.
 Not all is completely lost [...]

 Cryptopsy is easily one of the most iconic extreme death metal bands to ever exist, creating legendary albums like ‘Blasphemy Made Flesh’ and ‘None So Vile’.
-The band is also notorious for doing an epic 180-degree turn and diverting from their signature [...]
+The band is also notorious for doing an epic 180-degree turn and [...]

 Hailing from the depths of South Florida, Abiotic returns with their sophomore release ‘Casuistry’.
-The band set the bar fairly high with their first release ‘Symbiosis’, but were evidently unfazed as they moved into their second release, coming out the [...]
+The band set the bar fairly high with their first release ‘Symbiosis’, but were evidently unfazed as they moved into their second [...]

 They say that big things come in small packages.
 Now, I don’t know who these “they” are, but I’m pretty sure that few people have heard “their” lesser known, saying, “Great bands come from small islands”.
-If you look up this phrase, I’m pretty sure the [...]
+If [...]